-Some objects fit easily into a faraday box or can and others don’t.
+Some objects don’t fit easily into a faraday box.
 This is true of a solar panel that is too big for a container crafted to protect small electronic devices.
 The charge controller and inverter easily fit into a smaller container, but the panel is flat and larger by comparison.

 [NOTE – what will be or won’t be affected by an EMP is a fair matter of contention.
 We have little confirmed knowledge in this area and most hard data from military testing remains classified.
 Some say solar panels will be fried, others maintain they won’t be affected at all.
 At least one component of most solar panels is a diode and they are likely to be susceptible to EMP.
 The charge controller and inverter are highly likely to be damaged.]